Who we are

 This website was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of ABF / GIZ and do not necessarily reflect the views of the European Union.

-The Joint Action is jointly co-financed by the European Union under the Cotonou agreement with OACPS and by the German Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by GIZ.
+The Joint Action is jointly co-financed by the European Union under the Samoa agreement with OACPS and by the German Federal Ministry for Economic Cooperation and Development (BMZ) and implemented by GIZ.

 Please contact us if you are interested in our advisory or have any questions.